 We then built a platform for the bookshelves to sit on to make the 1st shelf even with the 6″ base molding we removed and will put back on later.

 Next, pieces of wood trim were attached to both walls and the ceiling.
 We used screws where we could hit wood, and sheetrock anchors where we couldn’t.
 This wood trim will be used later to attach the finish trim.

 The bookcases are then installed on top of the platform.
 (You can see the wood piece mentioned in the previous step above.)
 We evenly spaced the bookshelves so the trim pieces would be equal between each shelf and against the wall.

 The spacing between the wall and bookcases is bigger than the spacing between each shelf (and obviously will be different for everyone depending on wall size,) but what is consistent is the measurement between the left bookcase and the wall and the right bookcase and the wall, as well as the distance between each shelf.

 Here you can see all 4 of the bookcases evenly spaced along the wall.

-Next, we installed more trim pieces to the top of the newly installed bookcases.
-This is so we can attach 10″ finished trim to it later.
+Next, we installed more trim pieces on the top of the newly installed bookcases.
+This is so we can attach a 10″ finished trim to it later.
 Same idea as the pieces of trim shown earlier.